Birds of North Carolina:

 Piedmont Breeding summer resident.
 Fairly common but somewhat declining in the extreme eastern and southern portions of the province, uncommon in the central portion, and rare and of spotty occurrence in the northwestern and foothill portions, though perhaps nests in nearly all counties.
 Mainly early or mid-Apr into (late?)
 Sep.
 No reports known after Sep.
 Peak counts: 25, Jordan Lake spring count, 7 May 2000;

 Mountains Seemingly increasing in recent years.
 Probable breeding summer resident in very low elevation areas, mainly in the southern half of the mountains.
 Recently reported in the breeding season near Hot Springs and Mars Hill in Madison, at sites mostly below 2,000 feet; and also at Ela (Swain) and northwestern Jackson.
-There are now a handful of summer eBird records in Jun and Jul from Cherokee, Clay, and Macon.
+There are now a handful of summer eBird records in Jun and Jul from Cherokee, Clay, Macon, and Swain.
 There are three spring (Apr-May) records from Transylvania, but these might be of migrants or wandering birds, and there appear to be very few nesting season reports from the heavily worked Buncombe/Henderson/Transylvania area.
-One heard at Valle Crucis (Watauga) on 21 May 2006 is exceptional for the northern mountains.
+One heard at Valle Crucis (Watauga) on 21 May 2006 is exceptional for the northern mountains, as was one recorded calling near Swiss (Yancey) on 12 May 2024.
 However, the species might now be breeding at low elevations in the northern counties, as evidenced by two heard singing along Mount Zion Road in eastern Watauga on 9 May 2023.
 Peak counts: two.

 Finding Tips Hearing this species is seldom a problem.
 Simply, drive around a little bit after dusk, or before dawn, preferably in the Coastal Plain.
 They are certainly common in many counties in that province, especially in the southern counties.
 Seeing one can be a problem.
 The best method is to drive along dirt roads, or very poorly used paved roads, that pass through pine or mixed woods; look for eyeshine in the headlights of the car.
 You might try to stalk up to a calling bird at night, with a flashlight, or try to call one in to a tape.
 If you try to find one by walking through forests during the day, you might flush one, but you probably won't find it again.